LiskArchive/lips/proposals/lip-Introduce_Legacy_module.md

 ##### Properties and Default values

-This substore contains an entry for each legacy address for which no [reclaim transaction][LIP18-ReclaimTransaction] was included.
-See also the [“Accounts without Public Key” section][LIP18-AccountsWithoutPKey] in LIP 0018.
+This substore contains an entry for each legacy address for which no [reclaim transaction][lip-0018#ReclaimTransaction] was included.
+See also the [“Accounts without Public Key” section][lip-0018#AccountsWithoutPKey] in [LIP 0018][lip-0018].

 The module store will be initialized with these legacy addresses and their respective balances during the execution of the genesis block.